Onion Prices – Historical Graph

 While onions are heavily utilized in the food industry, this commodity has an important role in the health and beauty sectors.

-1. Culinary – Onions are a staple in kitchens worldwide.
+1. Culinary Uses Onions are a staple in kitchens worldwide.
 They are sautéed, caramelized, or used raw in salads, soups, stews, and sauces.
 Their strong flavor and aroma enhance the taste of many recipes, making them indispensable in culinary applications.

-3. Pickling – They are preserved to create tangy and flavorful condiments.
-Pickled onions are used in sandwiches, salads, and as a side dish.
+3. PicklingThey are preserved to create tangy and flavorful condiments.
+Pickled onions serve as a flavorful condiment in sandwiches, burgers, and side dishes, especially in gourmet and street food applications.

-4. Health and Wellness Products – They contain antioxidants, vitamins, and minerals that support immune health and overall well-being.
+4. Health and Wellness ProductsThey contain antioxidants, vitamins, minerals, and anti-inflammatory compounds that support immune health and overall well-being.
 As a result, Nature’s Bounty and Garden of Life incorporate onion extracts in their supplements for their health-promoting properties.

-5. Cosmetic and Personal Care – Onions are used in beauty products for their skin benefits.
-Onion extracts are incorporated in skincare products because of their anti-inflammatory and antioxidant properties.
+5. Cosmetic and Personal CareSkincare products increasingly include onion extracts for their reported benefits in reducing inflammation and promoting healthy skin.
 The Body Shop and Lush use these extracts in their formulations to provide natural skincare solutions.

-What is the future price of onion?
+What is the future price of onions?

 The World Meteorological Organization highlighted that the 21st century will be the start of extreme weather events.
 This weather transition greatly affects global agriculture.